Regulations of the Research Foundation – Flanders governing fundamental research projects

 §2.
 These funds cannot be transferred from the 1st category to the 2nd category and vice versa.

 §1.
-For each project and for each host institution, an amount of €45,000 to €130,000 per project year for staff and consumables can be applied for.
+For each project, an amount of €45,000 to €130,000 per project year for staff and consumables can be applied for per Flemish or federal host institution.
+The budget of a non-Flemish partner can be freely spread over the project period and budget categories.

 §2.
-For cross-institutional projects fundamental research these limits apply per institution, but the lower limit for the partner can be reduced to 0 or €20,000 per working year.
+For cross-institutional projects fundamental research these limits apply per Flemish or federal institution, but the lower limit for the Flemish or federal partner can be reduced to 0 or €20,000 per working year.
+For non-Flemish partners see §1 of this article.

 §3.
 If required from a scientific perspective, the expert panels can reduce the requested budget referred to in paragraph 1 of this article.